cozy/cozy-stack/docs/files.md

 }
 ```

-### GET /files/:folder-id
+### GET /files/:file-id

-Get the folder informations and the list of files and sub-folders inside it.
+Get a folder or a file informations.
+In the case of a folder, it contains the list of files and sub-folders inside it.
 Contents is paginated.
 By default, only the 100 first entries are given.

 ### Query-String